ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-trial-agents-sharepoint-powershell.md

 <div>
   <div>
 Once the trial promotion is available, your unlicensed users are able to view and interact directly with agents in SharePoint.
 They'll receive a notification about their promotional access and be encouraged to start exploring the feature.
+If the user doesn't immediately see the Copilot button in the suite navigation bar, ask them to refresh the page.
     </div>
       <div>